-1. Working with the waste industry and cities to identify potential sites for conversion technology projects.
-Sites will be included in the updated Countywide Siting Element (see below).
+1. Public Works is supportive of the development of solid waste conversation technologies to diversify solid waste management practices.
+Public Works identified and prepared a summary of potential sites for conversion technology projects, which will be included in the updated Countywide Siting Element.